ericlewisX/is-your-song-a-banger-or-a-dud/README.md

 |:----------:|:---------------:| :---: | :---: |
 | Random Forest | 0.736 | 0.899 | 0.674 |

-After hyper-parameter tuning, all of our performance metrics increase.
-We then
+After hyper-parameter tuning, all of our performance metrics increase to an acceptable level and so this is our finalized model.

 |_ |_|
 |:-------------------------:|:-------------------------:|
 |![Decision Tree ROC Curve](plots/roc%20RF.png) | ![Decision Tree Song Permutation Importance](plots/rfFI.png)|

+Unlike the plot for Decision Trees the Permutation Importance for Random Forest shows that every track property has a some affect on the model's outcome which seems more realistic.
+We would need to do further analysis to see each features' individual effect but generally we can see tha acousticness has the most effect on accuracy out of the features we considered for the model.

 ## Results
 The results of the each of the models are shown in the table below: